 Finger joint wood combines short bits of wood to frame more considerable length units.
 The joint is made of a few cross-section wedges or “fingers” of wood in two contiguous pieces and is held with a stick.
 Finger-joined timber is utilized for both primary and non-underlying items.

 Generally, vertical studs are used for private stage outlines (as a replacement for customary-sized stumbles) and paste overlaid lumber production.
-Non-structural services include moulding and trim.
+Non-structural services include molding and trim.

 Popular Types of Wood Joints